Hanlin-Dong/docker-hanlindong-opensees/README.md

 Note that the APIs are **not safe**.
 Users can use commands like `source`, `file` etc. Use at your own risk.

 ## Update history

+### August 13, 2021

+Upgrade to OpenSees v3.3.0

+The automatic build for dockerhub is no longer available for free users.
+Therefore the images are built on my local machine.

+The tags are pruned.

+### Initiate

 This repo is major updated in January 13, 2021.
 The tags are re-organized.
 All the images except `developer` tagged use pre-compiled OpenSees executable file instead of compiling.
 Tcl interpreter and some python packages are also installed via Alpine package manager `apk` instead of compiling from source.
 This results the images are smaller and more robust.